triem1998/GammaBench/README.md

       - [CNN for quantification and comparaison](notebooks/Gamma_quantification.ipynb)

 ## Package requirements
-The codes are implemented using Pytorch and Pyro.
+The codes are implemented using Pytorch.
 To do it, you will need the packages listed in environment.yml.
 To create and activate a conda environment with all the imports needed, do:
 -  conda env create -f environment.yml
 -  conda activate pytorch